 - 1. All new investments will be in ships with a Carbon Intensity Indicator rating of C or above. - 2.
-From 2025 onwards, all new investments will be in accordance with the EU Taxonomy's sub-criteria, stating that vessels must not be dedicated to the transport of fossil fuels. - 3.
 All new investments in new-builds will be in "zero-emission ready" vessels.

 We will prefer partners and suppliers in the maritime value chain that comply with our Maritime Investment Criteria.
 We will implement compliance with these criteria as a requirement for all existing and new investments.